8bitbug/box/README.md

-# box
+# toy projects
-This is an toy project, its not intended to actually be an package.
-This was made to learn more about c
+This is an collection of toy projects